 For the boyfriend who’s only in it for the cake

 Give him the tools to get that perfect slice.
-This elegant stainless-steel set is dishwasher-safe, yet has something of a family heirloom vibe about it.
+This elegant stainless-steel set is dishwasher-safe, yet has something of a family-heirloom quality to it.

 For the boyfriend who hates cake

-For the boyfriend who prefers birthday dinner in
+For the boyfriend who prefers savory to sweet

 For the boyfriend who gets nostalgic on his birthday

 A photo album is a timeless, thoughtful gift — and recently, a new crop of actually nice-looking ones have emerged.
 Strategist writers Liza Corsillo and Nikita Richardson are particular fans (and happy owners) of this thick, cloth-bound album, which holds up to 300 photos.